 Space: In Absolute Reality, Space does not exist.
 What need does God, a dimensionless Being, have for Space?
 Does He need room to move?
 Does He have some place to go?
 When we Dream of trees, mountains and oceans, how much Space do we require?
 The same can be said for God and His Dream of Creation.
 Space, like Time and Causation, only appears to exist within Apparent Reality.
 The appearance of Space is only needed to accommodate the appearance of Objects.
 The apparent physical laws associated with Space (as well as Time and Causation) regulate all Objects within Apparent Reality.
 “Space is Consciousness objectified by perception.”
 (Rupert Spira) See: Absolute Reality, Apparent Reality, Objects and Time.

-Stabilization: Non-Duality teachers describe the post-Awakening period as a time of Stabilization and ‘clearing’, as the Ego continues to assert its apparent existence.
+Stabilization: Non-Duality teachers describe the post-Awakening period as a time of Stabilization and ‘clearing’, as the Ego and its conditioning continues to assert its apparent existence.
 These Ego-based, personal storylines and emotional reservoirs, including Suffering, linger out of habit and attachment, but are weaker, resolve sooner and recur less frequently than previously.
 Eventually, growing disregard for and lack of reinforcement of the Ego by the Mind, causes Nescience to be fully extinguished.
-However, the end of the Ego-based life does not mean the end of spiritual growth, which is never-ending for the Manifested.
+However, the end of the Ego-centric life does not mean the end of spiritual growth, which is never-ending for the Manifested.
 “There is an endless process after Awakening, in which the way we think, feel, act, perceive and relate is gradually realigned with that understanding.”
 (Rupert Spira) See: Awakening, Ego, Nescience and Suffering.